 There really is nothing better than homemade breads.
 Try this harvest season twist on the traditional flatbread squash.

-And as a bonus did you Za’atar is healthy for you.
+And as a bonus did you know Za’atar, included in this recipe, is healthy for you?

 - It assists digestion and prevents the chances of allergic reactions.

 - The mixture of Za’atar, honey and boiling herb treats whooping cough, stomach problems, and sore throats.